-The Compensation Committee operates pursuant to a written charter, which can be found on our website at www.GladstoneCommercial.com, and conducts periodic reviews of the amended and restated investment advisory agreement (the "Advisory Agreement") with our Adviser and the administration agreement (the "Administration"), to evaluate whether the fees paid to the parties under the respective agreements are in the best interests of us and our stockholders.
+The Compensation Committee operates pursuant to a written charter, which can be found in the Corporate Governance section of our website at www.GladstoneCommercial.com, and conducts periodic reviews of the amended and restated investment advisory agreement (the "Advisory Agreement") with our Adviser and the administration agreement (the "Administration Agreement") with Gladstone Administration, LLC, (the "Administrator"), to evaluate whether the fees paid to the parties under the respective agreements are in the best interests of us and our stockholders.
 The committee considers in such periodic reviews, among other things, whether the salaries and bonuses paid to our executive officers by our Adviser and our Administrator are consistent with our compensation philosophies, whether the performance of our Adviser and our Administrator are reasonable in relation to the nature and quality of services performed, and whether the provisions of the Advisory and Administration Agreements are being satisfactorily performed.
 The Compensation Committee also reviews and considers all incentive fees payable to our Adviser under the Advisory Agreement.
 The Compensation Committee also reviews with management our Compensation Discussion and Analysis to be included in proxy statements and other filings.
+In addition, the Compensation Committee reviews, approves and recommends to our Board the compensation of our non-employee directors.

 During the last fiscal year, the Compensation Committee was comprised of Messrs.
-Maurice Coulon (Chairperson), Outland and Mead for the first three quarters of the fiscal year.
-Mr. Coulon resigned as a director and, consequently, a committee member, effective September 30, 2010.
-He was replaced by Mr. Adelgren, who was appointed committee member on October 1, 2010, the same day that Mr. Outland, was appointed Chairperson.
-Therefore, for the quarter that began on October 1, 2010 and ended December 31, 2010, the Compensation Committee was comprised of Messrs.
-Outland (Chairperson), Adelgren, and Mead.
+Outland (Chairperson), Adelgren and Mead.
 Mr. Parker and Ms. English continue to serve as alternate members of the Compensation Committee.
-Alternate members of the Compensation Committee are independent of an absence of a regular member of the Compensation Committee are independent (as independence is currently defined in Rule 4200(a)(15) of the NASDAQ listing standards).
+Alternate members of the Compensation Committee serve and participate in meetings of the

+Compensation Committee only in the event of an absence of a regular member of the Compensation Committee.
+All members and alternate members of our Compensation Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the NASDAQ listing standards).
 The Compensation Committee met four times during the last fiscal year.